10 Things You Need to Know Before Moving to Portland, Oregon

 Salaries are lower than in other cities

-Workers in the Portland area make 9% more in wages than the national average.
+Workers in the Portland area make 10% more in wages than the national average.
 Yet folks who come to Portland from larger metro areas like New York, D.C., and even Seattle complain about lower salaries.
 While the minimum wage in Oregon is rising, many in Portland see the cost of living increasing much faster than the numbers on their paycheck.

 Competition for work is fierce

-Job growth remains steady and Portland’s unemployment rate keeps dropping.
+Job growth remains steady, and Portland’s unemployment rate keeps dropping.
 There are great jobs to be had, but your ability to land one depends a lot on what you do.
-Based on our non-scientific, anecdotal research with Portland job seekers, the job market is heavy weighted on Who You Know: personal relationships and connections are more important here than in other cities.
+Based on our non-scientific, anecdotal research with Portland job seekers, the job market is heavily weighted on Who You Know: personal relationships and connections are more important here than in other cities.
 Check out our step-by-step guide to landing a job in Portland for more.

 Now that we’ve covered the job market, let’s dive into what it’s like to live your life day-to-day in Portland.